daniel5151/surface-dial-linux/README.md

 mkdir -p ~/.config/systemd/user/
 cp ./install/surface-dial.service ~/.config/systemd/user/surface-dial.service

-# install the udev rules
+# install the udev rule
 sudo cp ./install/99-uinput.rules /etc/udev/rules.d/99-uinput.rules
-sudo cp ./install/50-surface-dial.rules /etc/udev/rules.d/50-surface-dial.rules

 # reload systemd + udev
 systemctl --user daemon-reload
 sudo udevadm control --reload

+# enable and start the user service
+systemctl --user enable surface-dial.service systemctl --user start surface-dial.service
 ```

+To see if the service is running correctly, run `systemctl --user status surface-dial.service`.

 You may need to reboot to have the various groups / udev rules propagate.

-## License

-At the moment, this software is deliberately unlicensed.
-I'm not opposed to adding a license at some point, it's moreso that I don't think the project is at the stage where it needs a license.
+If things aren't working, feel free to file a bug report!

+_Call for Contributors:_ It would be awesome to have a proper rpm/deb package as well.